Geode-solutions/docs/guides/meshes.md

 ajdacent

 If there is no polygon adjacent to the given [`PolygonEdge`], the results of these methods are empty optionals, and the given [`PolygonEdge`] is on a border.
-There is a method to known if a [`PolygonEdge`] is on a border :
+There is a method to know if a [`PolygonEdge`] is on a border :

 <CodeExample>
 <template v-slot:cpp>